Functional Domain Programming Cookbook

 case class PresentIngredient(ingredient: Ingredient)

-def getIngredients(ingredient: Ingredient*): List[NeededIngredient]
+def getIngredients(ingredients: Ingredient*): List[NeededIngredient]

-def checkAndMix(ingredients: List[NeededIngredient[Ingredient]]):
+def checkAndMix(ingredients: List[NeededIngredient]):

 Either[MissingIngredients, Mixture]